hackingprincesa/Active-Directory-Lab/README.md

 - Search in Splunk for telemtry this event has created
 	- index=endpoint powershell or index=endpoint newlocaluser
  	- If no events, that will tell you that you’re blind to this activity.
-If an attacker compromised system and created a local account with your current settings, you will not be able to detect activity.
+If an attacker compromised a system and created a local account with your current settings, you will not be able to detect activity.
 Hence why ATR is good for SOC as it identifies the gaps and visibility for you and will also generate the telemetry to see if you can actually detect that activity

-In our scenario, it looks like we were able to detect the activity.
+In our scenario, it looks like we were able to detect the activity with "index=endpoint powershell", but not with "index=endpoint newlocaluser".
+Tests like these show how ART is incredibly valuable for an organization.

 ![splunk t1136](https://github.com/user-attachments/assets/962c5847-690e-4d14-9379-1ab1ca40082d)